-- 1. Installation of EMAS beds at both ends of Runway 14-32: NEPA CatEx determinations on April 20, 2011 and November 3, 2010; Completed in 2013 - Northeastern Aviation Hangar: NEPA FONSI/ROD issued on August 2, 2007; Completed in 2008 - 3.
+- 1. Installation of EMAS beds at both ends of Runway 14-32: NEPA CatEx determinations on April 20, 2011 and November 3, 2010; Completed in 2013 - 2.
+Northeastern Aviation Hangar: NEPA FONSI/ROD issued on August 2, 2007; Completed in 2008 - 3.
 Stratosphere Hangar 7: NEPA FONSI/ROD issued on March 20, 2009; Completed in 2012 - 4.
-Stratosphere Fuel Farm and On-Site Aircraft Maintenance Facilities: NEPA FONSI issued on August 19, 2013; Completed in 2015.
+Stratosphere Fuel Farm and On-Site Aircraft Maintenance Facilities: NEPA FONSI issued on August 19, 2013; Completed in 2015. - 5.
+Sheltair Breslau Leasehold Area: Sheltair improvement project was evaluated and was subject to environmental review in the 2015 FAA EA and State EIS.
+Construction on this Project has been completed.
+Sheltair constructed four hangars, along with drainage, utility and infrastructure work, and vehicular and aircraft apron pavement areas in its 41-acre lease area.
+Site grading and clearing for the additional hangars was started in the Spring of 2019.